inoue0124/kaldi_s2s/README.md

 cd kaldi_s2s
 ```
 ###  Preparation of training data
-t is necessary to place the phoneme posterior vector data in text format in the data directory.
+It is necessary to place the phoneme posterior vector data in text format in the data directory.
 Please calculate phoneme posterior by decoding speech files with kaldi.
 It is assumed that one voice is stored in one file.